lbryio/lbry.tech/documents/build.md

 - You want to privately distribute data or information.
 LBRY is designed for publishing and sharing information in an open fashion.
 - You want to do illegal things.

 Ready to get started?
-Let's build a [Hello Satoshi] app.
+Let's build a [Hello Satoshi](#hello-satoshi) app.

-If you want to read a more general overview on application building (or you don't want to use Electron), you can jump right to [Applications 101].
+If you want to read a more general overview on application building (or you don't want to use Electron), you can jump right to [Applications 101](#applications-101).

 ## Hello Satoshi